|

 Despite its small size, the Yorkshire is a brave and energetic dog.
 I always imagine a Yorkshire terrier running and jumping all over the place.

-Unfortunately, their tiny size makes many owners fail to train their puppies properly.
-But, like with any dog, training is critical to the dog’s health and happiness.
+Unfortunately, their small size often causes many owners to fail to train their puppies properly.
+However, like with any dog, training is crucial to the dog’s health and well-being.

 Yorkies need socialization.
-Teach your pet to relate to other dogs and people.
-Also, proper socialization will make it less likely your puppy will develop fears of bikes, skateboards, or other noises.
+Teach your pet to get along with other dogs and people.
+Additionally, proper socialization will reduce the likelihood that your puppy will develop fears of bikes, skateboards, or other loud noises.

-The dogs also need regular exercise and need active play and daily walks.
+The dogs also require regular exercise, active play, and daily walks.

 Yorkshire terrier feeding

-Because Yorkies are small, you need to take care to avoid overfeeding them.
-Obesity in any dog can cause serious health issues.
+Because Yorkies are small, it is essential to be cautious about overfeeding them.
+Weighing too much in any dog can cause serious health issues.

 As with any dog breed, your pup’s age, weight, and physical activity determine how much food she needs.